About the event

 Who should attend

-The conference is an unmissable forum for senior public sector ICT and security professions from across the public sector as well as those private sector organisations who supply with and partner with the public sector.
-The majority of delegates at our previous Cyber Security Scotland conferences were drawn from central government, local government, police and fire services, health services and further/higher education.
+The conference is an unmissable forum for senior public-sector ICT and security professionals as well as those private sector organisations who supply and partner with the public sector.
+The majority of delegates at last year’s conference were drawn from central government, local government, police and fire services, health services and further/higher education.

 This event is free for Public Sector staff.